The City Museum in St. Louis, MO – Better than Disneyland!

 The City Museum - St. Louis.
 MO

-Our first long road trip in North America took place in May-October of 2011.
-Our boys were 7 and 9 at the time and we traveled across the country in a rental minivan.
+Our first long road trip in North America occurred from May to October 2011.
+Our boys were 7 and 9 then, and we traveled across the country in a rental minivan.

-Two years later, we returned for another long road trip in the US.
-We asked the kids which place would they want to visit again the most.
+We returned for another long road trip in the US two years later.
+We asked the kids which place they would want to visit again the most.
 Their answer was unanimous: The City Museum in St. Louis.

 Yes, my two boys wanted to return to an art museum!